sighupio/container-signature-enforcer/DEVELOP.md

 #### Main

-Main code is where kubernetes will call once a new requests matches the configuration.
+The main code is where Kubernetes will call once a new request matches the configuration.
 The main code is available [`scripts/opa-notary-connector-values.yaml`](scripts/opa-notary-connector-values.yaml) in the `bootstrapPolicies` attribute.